 That’s the idea!

-You have results in EVERYTHING you do!
+You have the results in EVERYTHING you do!
 Focus on them and ‘loud’ them!

 This is why I always advise you get your CVs done if you can’t do it yourself professionally.
 That’s where your success in the job search begins.

-If you need professional CV writing services, Click on www.norwoodemployability.com
+If you need professional CV writing services, here’s the right place to go, Click on www.norwoodemployability.com